Hard Money Loan

 Similarly, the LTV ratio on an average loan is usually around 70-80%, while in the case of these loans, it dips to 50-65%.
 If it means that these loans only provide loans to 50% of the value of the property, it will result in a requirement for a substantial down payment for the remaining value.

-If an individual doesn’t have enough cash, it would mean that hard money loans would be unable to finance their needs as they wouldn’t be able to find the financing to afford the huge percentage of the house the loan doesn’t cover.
+If an individual doesn’t have enough cash, hard money loans will not be able to finance their needs as they will not be able to find the financing to afford the huge percentage of the house the loan doesn’t cover.

 How to get a hard money loan

 These loans are usually not provided by regular financial institutions like banks.
-Instead, an individual would normally have to go for private lenders to acquire such loans.
-These lenders will then give loans based on the property value used as collateral.
+Instead, an individual would normally have to seek loans from private lenders.
+These lenders then give loans based on the property value used as collateral.

 Additionally, such loans are usually disbursed very quickly, often within a few days or a couple of weeks, instead of the extenuating process that a traditional loan process has.
 However, this also translates to worse terms like a more significant down payment and high interest.